andmikey/Wikiart-classification/README.md

 ### Part 3 - Generation/style transfer

-In this part, you're going to write another script that augments the autoencoder in part 2 to make a crude art generator conditioned on trained embeddings for the art styles.
-That is, the model will take another input, that represents the art style alongside the input image.
-Then you're going to test this with "mismatched" input artworks and style embeddings and see what the output looks like.
-(It won't be good, you need a much more elaborate network like a Generative Adversarial Network (GAN) and a lot of training to make this work.)
-Report what you did in a concise manner alongside subjective impressions of the output (including if it's trivial, like it does nothing or it looks like noise).

 To run this task, edit the "style_embeddings" config in [config.json](./config.json) (to e.g. reduce the number of epochs) and then run `encodings_with_style_embeddings.py`:
 ```sh
 python3 encodings_with_style_embeddings.py